 {% if perms.transactions.view_transaction %}

-<div class="row g-4 mb-4">
+<div class="row g-4 mb-6">

 <div class="card">

-<div class="d-flex align-items-start justify-content-between">
+<div class="d-flex align-items-start

 <div class="content-left">

-<h3 class="mb-0 me-2">{{ transactions_count }}</h3>
+me-2">{{ transactions_count }}</h3>

 </div>

-<small>Total Transactions</small>
+<small>Total

 </div>

-<span class="avatar-initial rounded bg-label-primary">
+<span class="badge bg-label-primary rounded

-<i class="bx bx-transfer-alt bx-lg"></i>
+<i class="bx bx-transfer-alt icon-sm"></i>

 </span>